The Migrations Framework

 metadata that can be used to access the database.
 This default metadata is

-enough to query, but not enough for beam-migrate
+enough to query, but not enough for beam-migrate. beam-migrate offers the

 function.